KiWeng/configs/README.md

 This is my personal config files and it's currently under construction.
 Configs that I've been keeping track of is listed below.
-Detail of my configs is explained in the file itself, and it is self-explainatory (hopefuly).
+Details of my configs is explained in the file itself, and it is self-explainatory (hopefuly).
+`init.sh` is the shell script I've been working on to automate the process of setting up all the config files.

 ## zsh